 Recommended for those with little experience using fitness equipment.
 A trained staff member will describe the basics on how to use the equipment in the facility.
 Proper form and technique and foundations to safe and effective exercise training will also be reviewed.

-This service entails the administration of exercise testing to assess one's cardiovascular and muscular fitness as well as flexibility, posture and body composition.
+This service entails the administration of exercise testing in our private Assessment Laboratory to assess one's cardiovascular and muscular fitness as well as flexibility, posture and body composition.
 Once data is collected, an individual's strengths and weaknesses can be identified as compared to normative data.
 With individualized assessment, an exercise protocol can be designed for your specific needs.
-All tests are safe and administered by experienced professionals and qualified Exercise Science Students.
+All tests are safe and administered by experienced professionals and qualified Exercise Science students.

 A safe and effective exercise protocol will be designed for you in order to obtain the maximal benefits of exercise.
 All patrons must undergo a Fitness Assessment to receive this service.
 Once completed, the individual will have three training sessions with an Exercise Science student or Wellness staff member to ensure that the protocol is understood and applied appropriately.